RaysceneNS/rayscenens.github.io/_posts/2018-07-07-Edit-Distance-Algorithm.md

 ---

 # Edit Distance Algorithms

 Edit distance algorithms are a mechanism that quantify how different two strings are.

-## Why do I care?
+## The Scenario

 Let's use a hypothetical scenario to illustrate how an Edit Distance algorithm can be useful.

 1. Users in your Sales department create an application in Excel that records  a business deal.
 Values are input into cells of a spreadsheet to record products and where to send them.